Jaquiski Tartt: 2017

-On January 2, 2017, the San Francisco 49ers fired head coach Chip Kelly after the 49ers finished with a 2–14 record in 2016.
+On January 2, 2017, the 49ers fired Kelly after the 49ers finished with a 2–14 record in 2016.
 Defensive coordinator Jim O'Neil held a competition between Tartt and Eric Reid to name a new starting strong safety after Antoine Bethea was granted his release.
 Head coach Kyle Shanahan named Tartt the backup strong safety to begin the regular season, behind Eric Reid.